-The STS NewsRoom is the department’s largest summer studentship programme.
-We organise the NewsRoom to function as close to a real-world magazine setting as possible.
+The STSNewsRoom is the department’s largest summer studentship programme.
+We organise the STSNewsRoom to function as close to a real-world magazine setting as possible.

-STS NewsRoom students also create content for WeAreSTS, our podcast to showcase research and the ideas we think are critical.
+STSNewsRoom students also create content for WeAreSTS, our podcast to showcase the research and the ideas we think are critical.
 Students create one episode on a topic of their own choosing, together with supporting material.
 Their work involves every element of podcast production, from storyboarding to final edits and sound effects.
-These are released as BONUS episodes in the WeAreSTS series.

 Was it worth it?